-- Pre-earthquake measures are taken to prepare for a Tokyo inland earthquake and other disasters, thereby ensuring sewerage functions and traffic functions including emergency routes.
-Pre-earthquake measures are also taken for wastewater treatment plants to maintain sewerage functions in the event of an earthquake. - Such measures include earthquake-proofing junctions between sewers and manholes and restraining manholes from floating. - All facilities will be equipped with emergency power generation equipment capable of generating the required electricity to ensure the continuation of sewerage services even in the event of a power outage. - The social issue Tokyo Metropolitan Govt. recognizes is securing sewer functions and transportation functions such as disaster response routes in the event of a major earthquake directly striking Tokyo.
+- < Earthquake countermeasures for water reclamation centers and pumping facilities > - Pre-earthquake measures are taken for water reclamation centers and pumping facilities to prepare for earthquakes such as a Tokyo inland earthquake or tsunami, thereby ensuring sewerage functions. - More emergency power generation equipment capable of generating the required electricity will be installed to ensure the continuation of sewerage services even in the event of a power outage. - The social issue Tokyo Metropolitan Govt. recognizes is securing sewer system functions in the event of a large earthquake directly striking Tokyo.
 A solution to the issue will benefit Tokyo residents and sewerage users. - The table below shows contributions of the eligible project to SDGs in accordance with ICMA's table of mapping between project categories and SDGs.

-SDGs Targets 13 SUMAIT 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries 13.2 Integrate climate change measures into national policies, strategies, and planning
+SDGs 13 CUMAIL ACHES 13.1 Strengthen resilience and adaptive capacity to climate related hazards and natural disasters in all countries 13.2 Integrate climate change measures into national policies, strategies, and planning